Fixing Australia’s investment bias

 While these qualities certainly support the case to include Australian shares in your portfolio, having a concentrated portfolio of just Australian shares may not result in the best investment outcome.

-As shown below, the two most prominent sectors in the top 200 ASX companies account for over half the market capitalisation of the index2 – namely Financials (28%) and Materials (24%).
+As shown below, the two most prominent sectors in the top 200 ASX companies account for over half the market capitalisation of the index – namely Financials (30%) and Materials (23%).

-You can see the index is significantly underweight sectors such as Technology and Industrials, which comprise a mere 10% of the index.
+You can see the index is significantly underweight sectors such as Industrials, which comprises just 6.7% of the index, and Technology, which is such a small component of the index that it falls under ‘Other’ at 4.3%.

 Why does this matter?